neatnik/weblog.lol/weblog/home.md

 ## It features:

-- Entry authoring with Markdown
+- Authoring with Markdown
-- A powerful template processor
+- Powerful template processing
-- Very flexible configuration
+- Surprisingly flexible configuration
+- Optional Git-based content management

 This site will explain how it all works, if you’re curious.